 "Here we are told that Agnim means fire.
 When we reflect upon the slain lamb, and the call for the Saviour, we must be struck with the scene in the fifth chapter of the Apocalypse, from verse five to ten, where praise is given to the slain Lamb.
 The identity of the Mythoses cannot be denied."

-Now, even though they state this based on the "lamb" symbology, however, I have seen some changes brought to these manuscripts.
-Even though there would be different versions of Agni, (based on their apparent Eras and who depicts them) the one that has the representation of the bird symbology is shown to be the true origin.
-Based from the Chapter "The God of fire 2", I have stated how Michael the Archangel is based on the story of Azazil and is Angel that was sent by God to battle against the Giants, monsters, demons and other opposing foes.
-This Angel called "Azazil" is linked to the true origin of Agni, as the legend of the fiery bird God Red Horn (As based from "Galactic Warfare 1&2").
+Now, even though they state this Agni to be based on the "lamb" symbology, however, I have seen some changes brought to these manuscripts.
+It's stated that there would be different versions of Agni, (based on their apparent Eras and who depicts them) the one that has the representation of the bird symbology is shown to be the true origin.
+Based from the Chapter "The Legend of the Bird: Origin of Agni", I have stated how Michael the Archangel is based on the story of Azazil and is Angel that was sent by God to battle against the Giants, monsters, demons and other opposing foes.
+This Angel called "Azazil" is linked to the true origin of Agni, as the legend of the fiery bird God Red Horn.
 Based from Blavatsky's "The Secret Doctrine", it seems that she hadn't connected the dots on the identity of Iblis and how this is Michael the Archangel.
-This changes her statements from Josephus on the Jews were worshipers of the Red Dragon (based from Chapter "The God of fire 2") when I bring evidence that the being is none other than Michael himself.
-This will make further sense later on.
+This changes her statements from Josephus on the Jews were worshipers of the Red Dragon, however, there is more to this since these stories are based on "Hinduism" and not solely on the Jewish accounts.

 This God is called "Mangala" which is likened to Agni.
 Based from the Wiki states this: "Mangala is the name for Mars, the red planet, in Hindu texts.
 Also known as Lohit (meaning: red), he is the god of anger, celibate.
 His origins vary with different mythological texts; in most texts, he is the son of Bhumi, the Earth Goddess and Vishnu, born when he raised her from the depths of water in Varaha avatar."